tdaverse/tdarec/cran-comments.md

 ## Long-running vignette

-The vignette "Tuning persistent homological hyperparameters" takes between 1 and 2 minutes to run, trimmed from roughly 5 minutes in a previous submission.
+The vignette is now pre-built to avoid inflating checktime.

 ## R CMD checks